Free Wheeling

 Free Wheeling is a 1932 Our Gang short comedy film directed by Robert F. McGowan.
-It was the 117th (29th talking episode) Our Gang short that was released.
+It was the 117th Our Gang short to be released.

 Plot

 Confined to a neck brace, poor little rich boy Dickie would like to play with the neighborhood kids, but his overprotective mother will not let him.
 On the sly, however, Dickie sneaks out of his bedroom in search of adventure in the company of his best pal, Stymie.
 Purchasing a ride on the donkey-driven "taxicab" piloted by Breezy Brisbane, the boys, along with hitchhikers Spanky and Jacquie Lyn, experience enough thrills and excitement to last a lifetime when the taxi begins rolling down a steep hill minus brakes.